ericmjl/ds-team-success-factors/slides.md

 ---

-## What does your team do and not do?
+## ❓ What does your team do and not do?

 - Clear lines of division
 - Dynamic range when necessary

 ---

-## Item 2: Clarity on High-Value Use Cases
+## 🔍 Idea 2: Clarity on High-Value Use Cases

 - Highest value takes priority.
 - Two definitions of value: